Keymii/compressive-covariance-estimator/README.md

 Note: The input matrix X in the estimator is assumed to be a zero mean distribution.

-For more details, please refer to the report attached in the repository.
+For more details, please refer to the project proposal and report files attached in the repository.